Tickets Available Now

 UNSPECIFIED – CIRCA 1970: Photo of Tito Rodriguez Photo by Michael Ochs Archives/Getty Images

 ABOUT TITO: Tito Rodríguez was a Puerto Rican singer and bandleader often regarded as one of the pioneers of Latin music in the United States.
 He started his career singing under the tutelage of his brother, Johnny Rodríguez.
 In the 1940s, both moved to New York, where Tito worked as a percussionist in several popular rhumba ensembles, before directing his own group to great success during the 1950s.
 His most prolific years coincided with the peak of the mambo and cha-cha-cha dance craze.
 He also recorded boleros, sones, guarachas and pachangas.
 Rodríguez is known by many fans as “El Inolvidable” (The Unforgettable One), a moniker based on one of his most popular songs, a bolero written by Cuban composer Julio Gutiérrez.
+In New York while performing with the orchestra of José Curbelo at the China Doll Cabaret, Tito met a young Japanese chorus girl by the name of Tobi Kei (b.
+Takeko Kunimatsu), who eventually became his wife.

-THE PAGODA: When Tito Rodríguez returned to Puerto Rico in 1966, he commissioned a Japanese-style house in Ocean Park, Santurce, for his wife and family.
+ABOUT THE PAGODA: When Tito Rodríguez returned to Puerto Rico in 1966, he commissioned a Japanese-style house in Ocean Park, Santurce, for his wife and family.
 While living there, he launched some of his most memorable projects, such as his own television show called “El Show de Tito Rodríguez”.
 Among the guest stars that appeared on his show were Sammy Davis, Jr., Tony Bennett, Shirley Bassey, Roberto Clemente and Orlando Cepeda.
 Tito’s Pagoda became a staple of local culture as well as a testimony of his love for his wife and his island.

 More About The Artists – Click To Open